axanthos/orange3-textable-prototypes/doc/widgets/Scratodon.rst

 Outputs:

-* ``Segmentation``
+``Segmentation``

    Annoted segments for each scraped posts from an instance of Mastodon

 Description
 -----------

 This widget is for the purpose of scrapping posts from instances of the social media *Mastodon* (for example: https://rivals.space/explore).
+The name comes from the combination of scraping and mastodon, but adapted to the fictional character of *Scrat* from *Ice Age* (Wedge & Saldanha, 2002).
 Each post will be send as a segment, including annotations for specific informations.
 It can be information about: *account*, *URL*, *reply*, *reblog* (known also as *repost*) and the amount of them, *case sensitive*, *media*, *visibility* and *like*.